tmatic-trading/crypto-platform/README.md

 * SORT - allows you to do your own sorting when reading from the database.
 * DAT - time the current row was written to the database.
 * TIMEFR - timeframe that the bot uses.
 Possible values at the moment: "1min", "5min", "1h".
-* STATE - Possible values: "Suspended" or "Active".
+* STATE - Possible values: "Disconnected", "Suspended" or "Active".
 * UPDATED - update time for bot parameters or strategy.py file.

 Columns of the `expired` table: